 Having trouble deciding what tank size is best suited for you?
-This guide will provide a few factors that you should take into consideration that will, hopefully, make your selection much more clearer.
+This guide at Aquarium Blueprints will provide a few factors that you should take into consideration that will, hopefully, make your selection much more clearer.

 While it’s obvious that bigger fish tanks cost more money to buy, not a lot of new fish keepers consider the equipment costs.
 Bigger tanks require bigger lighting fixtures and filters in addition to needing more powerful heaters in order to keep water parameters consistently pristine.
 If you would like to add substrate and/or live plants, you will need to buy more as well with big aquariums when compared to smaller ones.

 Aside from equipment costs, you also might want to consider the utility costs of running a bigger fish tank.
 Bigger and more powerful heaters, lighting fixtures and filters need more electricity to run.

 Using the Aqueon Heaters as examples, you will need a 100 watt heater to heat up a 10 gallon aquarium to 15 degrees (in Fahrenheit) above room temperature.
 A 300 watt heater is needed to heat up a 75 gallon by the same amount of degrees above room temperature.